EMBRYOPSIDA Pirani & Prado

 Despite the delicate nature of plants in this family, fossil flowers of Triuridaceae (two genera) have been reported from ca 90 m.y.o. rocks in New Jersey (Gandolfo et al. 1998a, 2002).
 They were then the earliest monocot fossils known, but that honour has now been taken by Araceae (see Friis et al. 2004), and anyhow their identification has been questioned (Rudall 2003b; Friis et al. 2011).

 1. Kupeaeae Cheek

-Root hairs none; inflorescence a spike; plant dioecious; flower monosymmetric; T 4, (T basally connate), with a single trace [Kupea], apex acute, (bifid); staminate flowers: (bract adnate to flower - Kupea); A 4, anther dehiscence transverse; pollen ca 25 µm across; carpellate flower: style (sub)terminal; ovules 2/carpel, hemitropous to campytotropous; fruit indehiscent.
+Roots stout, radiating, root hairs 0; inflorescence a spike; plant dioecious; flower monosymmetric; T 4, (basally connate), with a single trace [Kupea], apex acute, (bifid); staminate flowers: (bract adnate to flower - Kupea); A 4, anther dehiscence transverse; pollen ca 25 µm across; carpellate flower: staminodes 0; style (sub)terminal, stigmatic zone indistinct; ovules 2/carpel, hemitropous to campyltotropous; fruit an achene, 2-seeded; ?endosperm.